 Char Kuey Teow

 Char Kuey Teow literally translated as “stir-fried flat rice noodle”.
-It is one of the perennial favorites in any hawker and street-side stalls in Malaysia, and is considered a national favorite in Singapore.
+It is one of the perennial favorites in any hawker and street-side stalls in Malaysia and is considered a national favorite in Singapore.

 Due to its popularity and versatility, many cooks and places have put their spin on it.
 But in essence, it is flat white rice noodle stir-fried over very high heat in a wok.
-It is usually stir-fried in soy sauce with eggs, bean sprouts, prawns, cockles, fish cakes, pork, chicken, etc. Like most thing in Malaysia, chili and belacan (spicy prawn paste) can be added to spice up the dish.
+It is usually stir-fried in soy sauce with eggs, bean sprouts, prawns, cockles, fish cakes, pork, chicken, etc. Like most things in Malaysia, chili and belacan (spicy prawn paste) can be added to spice up the dish.

 The Chinese use pork lard to stir-fry the dish, giving it an irresistibly mouthwatering aroma.
 Most avid Char Kuey Teow lovers swear that nothing compares to the taste that pork lard cooked in high heat renders to the dish.
 However, the Malay use vegetable-based oil, catering to the non-pork-eating Muslims as well as vegetarians.